Planetary Dispersion

 What the system does

-Planetary Dispersion allows users to compare different planetary acoustic conditions through real-time controls and preset environments.
-The project includes nine planetary presets: Jupiter, Mars, Earth, Venus, Titan, Moon, Saturn, Sci-Fi, and Neutral.
+Planetary Dispersion allows users to explore and compare different planetary acoustic conditions through real-time controls and preset environments.
+The system includes nine atmospheric presets: Jupiter, Mars, Earth, Venus, Titan, Moon, Saturn, Sci-Fi, and Neutral.

-The standalone app uses included test sounds.
+The standalone application includes a collection of built-in test sounds.
 Advanced users can also replace a local UserSound.wav file to audition their own material through the system.

 Scientific background and references

-Planetary Dispersion is a comprehensive creative audio model.
+Planetary Dispersion is a creative atmospheric audio model informed by acoustic and planetary research.
 It brings together atmospheric composition, speed of sound, attenuation, filtering, altitude, wind, seismic activity, tuning shifts, and planetary presets.
-However, it does not attempt to model the full atmospheric dynamics, gas chemistry, terrain interactions, turbulence, or mission-data validation required of a complete scientific simulation.

 The following scientific and public-facing sources informed the conceptual and acoustic design of Planetary Dispersion, particularly its treatment of atmospheric composition, speed of sound, attenuation, filtering, altitude, wind, seismic activity, and planetary environmental differences.